best-surrogacy-agencies-in-denver colorado

 • Escrow requirements and timing.
 Colorado law does not mandate escrow funding — it is a best practice.
 Confirm that the agency requires all intended parent funds to be deposited in a third-party escrow account before any medical procedures begin.
 This protects the surrogate’s payment security and the intended parents’ financial exposure if a journey ends early.

 • Published match time data.
 Most agencies say they offer “fast” or “efficient” matching — few publish actual average match times.
-An agency that cannot or will not state its average match time in writing is asking you to trust marketing language over verifiable performance.
+An agency that cannot state its average match time in writing is asking you to trust marketing language over verifiable performance.
 Physician’s Surrogacy’s one-week average is the benchmark against which all others in Colorado should be measured.
+See how one-week matching works.

 • Colorado legal expertise.
 Colorado’s surrogacy statute is relatively new — enacted in 2021 — and some attorneys in the state are still developing experience with its specific court procedures and parentage filing requirements.
 Ask each agency which Colorado ART attorneys they recommend and whether those attorneys have filed multiple pre-birth orders under C.R.S. § 19-4.5-111.